RomanMIzulin/vim-settings/README.md

 # vim-settings
-configs, plugins, etc. for my vim
+configs, plugins, etc. for my nvim, zsh

 My simple config and pack of plugins for vim